1992 Hooters 500: Television

 ESPN broadcast the race to a nationwide television audience as part of its Speedworld motor racing series.
 Bob Jenkins was the lap-by-lap commentator with Benny Parsons and Ned Jarrett as analysts in the booth.
 Jerry Punch and John Kernan reported from pit road.

 Radio

 The race was also carried over radio by Motor Racing Network.
 Barney Hall & Eli Gold manned the announce position in the booth.
 Joe Moore reported from turns one and two, with Allen Bestwick stationed in turns three and four.
 Jim Phillips, Winston Kelley, and former NASCAR driver Dick Brooks covered the action for MRN from the pit and garage areas.

 Pre-race

 Championship battle

-Coming into the race, six drivers had a mathematical chance to win the title, the most ever.
-Davey Allison, driving the #28 Texaco/Havoline Ford for Robert Yates Racing, entered the race as the points leader.
-Alan Kulwicki, an owner-driver fielding the #7 Hooters Ford for his team, was second, followed in third by Bill Elliott, driving the #11 Budweiser Ford for Junior Johnson & Associates.
-Fourth place belonged to Harry Gant, the driver of the #33 Skoal Bandit Oldsmobile for Leo Jackson Motorsports.
-Fifth place was held by Kyle Petty, driving the #42 Mello Yello Pontiac for Felix Sabates' Team SABCO.
-In sixth place, and in the last position to potentially become champion, was Mark Martin, behind the wheel of the #6 Valvoline Ford for Roush Racing.
+The six drivers, in order of their positions in the Winston Cup standings entering the race weekend, were Davey Allison in the #28 Texaco/Havoline Ford for Robert Yates Racing, Kulwicki, Elliott, Harry Gant in the #33 Skoal Bandit Oldsmobile for Leo Jackson Motorsports; Kyle Petty in the #42 Mello Yello Pontiac for Felix Sabates' Team SABCO; and Mark Martin in the #6 Valvoline Ford for Roush Racing.